-Hilton Honors is offering up to 100% bonus on purchased points until 3rd May 2017 – this can be leveraged into cheaper Hilton hotel stays.
+Hilton Honors is offering up to 100% bonus on purchased points until 3 May 2017, which can be leveraged into cheaper Hilton Hotel stays.

-The bonus is available to all members, and if you purchase at least 5,000 points or more, you get the maximum 100% bonus which brings down the cost to 0.5c US per point.
+The bonus is available to all members, and if you purchase at least 5,000 points or more, you get the maximum 100% bonus, which brings down the cost to 0.5c USD per point.

 This can represent good value for topping up points balances for specific redemptions – a 100% bonus is the best offer you’ll usually see.
 Note however that these offers aren’t usually great for buying points speculatively, you’ll need to have a specific hotel stay in mind to compare buying points vs paying cash.

 The current bonus offer starts from a minimum of 5,000 points up to a maximum of 80,000 points.
 The maximum amount you can buy on this offer is 160,000 points including the bonus for $800 USD.

 You should run the maths in advance and see if room redemption costs and availability will work for you to buy Honors points instead of paying cash.

 Once you’ve clicked through, you’ll need to sign into your account and the bonus will be visible.

 Buying Hilton Honors points to redeem for cheap hotel stays.

 The usual price set by Hilton is 1c USD per point, including taxes.
 Previously they have been sold for:

 - March-May 2017: up to 100% bonus, 0.5c per point (current offer)